Central Government Business & Technology

 By Mark Smith, CEO of Support Revolution When former Chancellor of the Exchequer, George Osborne, set out the Government’s spending plans in November 2015, it […]

 DIGITAL ACTIVITIES AND TECHNOLOGY INNOVATIONS ARE CRITICAL TO ACHIEVING COST SAVINGS AND UNLOCKING EFFICIENCIES ACROSS CENTRAL GOVERNMENT.

-Digital activities and technology innovations are critical to achieving cost savings and unlocking efficiencies across central government.
-Between 2014-15, technology contributed to saving the taxpayer an estimated £1.7bn, with Government Digital Service controls on departmental spend accounting for £391m of this.
+In 2015/16, the UK government saved £3.3 billion for the taxpayer, with Government Digital Service standards and provision of assurance accounting for £339 million of this.
 With ambitious plans to transition away from legacy systems towards common technology infrastructures and shared platform services – the UK government is committed to delivering better public services for less.

-Dr Mark Thompson, Strategy Director, Methods Group and Senior Lecturer in Information Systems at Cambridge Judge Business Schoolview full profile
+Strategy Director, Methods Group and Senior Lecturer in Information Systems at Cambridge Judge Business Schoolview full profile